A brief history of the Ina Boyle Society Ltd

 Key Achievements

-· Thanks to the work of John Gilhooley CBE and Iain Burnside, a premiere recording of a selection of IB’s songs was
+Thanks to the work and support of John Gilhooly and Iain Burnside, a premiere recording of a selection of IB’s songs was made at the Wigmore Hall and released by Delphian

-· The Ina Boyle Songbook was produced by the IBSL and launched at an Irish Heritage recital in November 2023.
+The Ina Boyle Songbook was produced by the IBSL and launched at an Irish Heritage recital in November 2023

 IBSL Funding and Administration